Oladayooladapo/Customer-Segmentation-for-UrbanCart-Retail-Unsupervised-Learning-K-Means-Clustering-PCA-Approach/README.md

 ├── customer_segmentation_dataset.csv
 ├── Customer Segmentation for Urban Cart - Unsupervised Learning (Clustering).ipynb ├── README.md
+├── dscaler.pkl - Scaler file used in demonstrating real-life usage ├── encoders.pkl - Encoder file used in demonstrating real-life usage ├── kmeans.pkl - KMeans file used in demonstrating real-life usage ├── label_encoders.pkl - LabelEncoder file used in demonstrating real-life usage ├── model.pkl - Model developed
+├── Scaler.pkl - Scaler file used in demonstrating real-life usage

 ## Personal Reflection

-This project deepened my expertise in **unsupervised learning** and customer-centric analytics.
-As a Yoruba-born data scientist navigating the UK job market, I designed this case to mirror real business use-cases in retail.
+This project deMONSTRATED my expertise in **unsupervised learning** and customer-centric analytics.
+I designed this case to mirror real business use-cases in retail.
 The ability to derive clusters that speak to behavioural economics and consumer psychology is something I find deeply fulfilling.